A new way to evaluate G-Wishart normalising constants via Fourier analysis: Introduction

-Moreover, we show that the integral of interest can be converted into a one-dimensional real integral when \begin{itemize} \item [(C1)] $\G$ is isomorphic to some $\G(m; k_1, \ldots, k_\ell)$ (defined in Section~\ref{sec:Gmk}), where $m \geq 4$, $3 \leq \ell \leq m-1$ and $k_1, \ldots, k_\ell \geq 1$, and $D = I_{m+k_1+\cdots+k_\ell}$ (Corollary~\ref{coro:ell>2}), or \item [(C2)] $\G$ has a chordal completion with 3 added edges that form a triangle and $D = I_{|\V(\G)|}$ (Section~\ref{sec:missingTriangle}), or \item [(C3)] $\G$ is the cycle of length 6 or its complement and $D = I_6$ (Example~\ref{ex:C6complement}, Example~\ref{ex:C6}). \end{itemize} We remark that in (C1), there are infinitely many prime graphs of any given minimum fill-in greater than 2.
-In Appendix~\ref{sec:smallPrime}, we list all 24 connected prime graphs on 6 vertices, which belong to (B1), (B2), (B3) or (C3).
+Note that (B1) contains every \textit{Tur\'an graph} $\mathcal T(2p,p)$, which is a prime graph with minimum fill-in $p-1$ when $p \geq 2$ (Example~\ref{ex:turan}).
+Moreover, we show that the integral of interest can be reduced to a one-dimensional real integral when \begin{itemize} \item [(C1)] $\G$ is isomorphic to some $\G(m; k_1, \ldots, k_\ell)$ (defined in Section~\ref{sec:Gmk}), where $m \geq 4$, $3 \leq \ell \leq m-1$ and $k_1, \ldots, k_\ell \geq 1$, and $D = I_{m+k_1+\cdots+k_\ell}$ (Corollary~\ref{coro:ell>2}), or \item [(C2)] $\G$ has a chordal completion with 3 added edges that form a triangle and $D = I_{|\V(\G)|}$ (Section~\ref{sec:missingTriangle}), or \item [(C3)] $\G$ is the cycle of length 6 or its complement and $D = I_6$ (Example~\ref{ex:C6complement}, Example~\ref{ex:C6}). \end{itemize} We remark that in (C1), there are infinitely many prime graphs of any given minimum fill-in greater than 2.

+All graphs with up to 6 vertices are included in (B1)--(C3) so their $\mathcal I_\G(\beta, I)$ can be easily computed, and in Supplementary Section~\ref{sec:smallPrime} we list all small graphs including the 24 connected prime graphs on 6 vertices.
+For larger graphs, many sparse networks fall into the cases above we can handle, and we display in Table~\ref{tab:graph_fraction} the fraction of random networks where $\mathcal I_\G(\beta, I)$ can accordingly be evaluated without needed Monte Carlo approximations.

 Furthermore, we show that the $\G$-Wishart normalising constant can be written as an integral of the form